aivlisfish/T-rreriuh/README.md

 Credits:

-Director: aivlisfish
+Physics and mechanics code: aivlisfish

-Programmers: aivlisfish, celerymagic_21829
+World generation: celerymagic_21829

-Artists: All art is original Terraria artwork, we do not claim any graphics in the game currently as of Alpha 0.1-0
+Art: All art is original Terraria artwork, we do not claim any graphics in the game currently as of Alpha 0.1-0

 Versions and updates: